patooworld/vsixvhax/Configuration.md

 ![](images/configuration/configs.gif)

-The same menu can also be shown by using `Haxe: Select Display Configuration` command from the command palette or a keybinding.
+The same menu can also be shown by using `Haxe: Select Configuration` command from the command palette or a keybinding.

 #### Changing the Working Directory